Hicks Hall, Building 53, Suite 2800Phone: (904) 620-2920Fax: (904) 620-2469E-mail: email@example.com

 Box 3 reports on whether or not the University has changed its reporting method.
 We have not made any reporting changes.

-Box 5 reports the amount of grants, waivers, and scholarships you received during the 2012 calendar year.
+Box 5 reports the amount of grants, waivers, and scholarships you received during the current calendar year.

-Box 7 is checked to notify you and the IRS that some of the amount indicated in Box 2 relates to a semester that begins in the first quarter of 2013.
+Box 7 is checked to notify you and the IRS that some of the amount indicated in Box 2 relates to a semester that begins in the first quarter of the next academic year.

 Box 8 will be checked if you were enrolled at least half-time (6 credit hours) for one semester.